Hurawalhi Marine Center

 If you’re curious about all things ocean then Hurawalhi’s Marine Center is the place to go!
 Our two resident marine biologists and manta ray researchers, Aline and Lara, are excited to share their knowledge and answer all your questions about the underwater world around our beautiful island.
 You can also visit us to get the latest news on Hurawalhi’s exciting conservation projects, which are outlined below.
 We look forward to welcoming you!

 Manta Ray Research

-As regional project managers for Manta Trust‘s Maldivian Manta Ray Project, Lynn and Tiff are in charge of monitoring our local population of manta rays.
-Lynn and Tiff join snorkel and dive excursions in search of these majestic giants, where they educate guests on how to follow Manta Trust’s guidelines for swimming with mantas and conduct their all-important research.
+As regional project managers for Manta Trust‘s Maldivian Manta Ray Project, Aline and Lara are in charge of monitoring our local population of manta rays.
+Aline and Lara join snorkel and dive excursions in search of these majestic giants, where they educate guests on how to follow Manta Trust’s guidelines for swimming with mantas and conduct their all-important research.

 A big part of this research is collecting ID photographs of the mantas’ ventral surfaces – a fancy way of saying their tummies!
 Each individual has a unique spot-pattern on their underside which can be used just like a fingerprint to track their movements!
 Across the Maldives, Manta Trust has identified over 4,700 manta rays using photo IDs, with a smaller sub-population of 380 found in Lhaviyani Atoll so far.
 Photo ID work allows us to monitor the population and their movements, and to identify and safeguard important aggregation sites.

 If you’ve taken any ID photographs of manta rays, please come along to the Marine Biology Centre to share these with us, or,if you’ve already left the island, send them using the button below.
 This is incredibly helpful to our research, and most excitingly – if the individual is new to our database then you will have the opportunity to give it a name!